Jeremy-Thompson33/Take-It-Outdoors-Analysis/README.md

 - Wednesday night paddle events
 - Group discounts

-### Method of Completion: I used Python inside of Google Colab to conduct this data analysis project.
+### Method of Completion
+I used Python inside of Google Colab to conduct this data analysis project.
 Libraries used include pandas and matplotlib.

 ##### Note